January 17, 2019

 Have the writer submit 2 to 3 topic ideas that they think would be a good fit for your needs.
 If you're looking to hire for a copywriting position, look to see if the writer includes catchy headlines and informative marketing content.
-If you're hiring a writer for shorter writing jobs such as email campaigns, look to see how well they present information in concise, but interesting ways.
+If you're hiring a writer for shorter content writing jobs such as email campaigns, look to see how well they present information in concise, but interesting ways.

 Regardless of the type of writer you're looking for, the suggested topic ideas should be something your customers are interested in reading and learning more about.
 If the potential writer misses the mark, you'll know that they don't fully understand the values and direction of your company or its clientele.

 Asking writers for topic ideas also gives you an idea of how well they work on their own.
-If they come up with great content, you can rely on them to draft new topic ideas in the future.
+If they come up with quality content, you can rely on them to draft new topic ideas in the future.
 Only move on to the next step of the testing process if the writer performs well.

-Pick one of the topic ideas the writer sent you and have them draft an article or content writing piece.
+Pick one of the topic ideas the writer sent you and have them draft an article or content writing articles.
 In this step, you need to evaluate the quality of the candidate's writing.
 Look for spelling and grammar errors and pay attention to whether the writer's voice fits your company brand.

 If the piece has tons of errors or requires a lot of editing, it's best to move on to a different candidate.
 If the writer produces a quality piece, you can discuss a working relationship and start scheduling work for the writer.
 During the onboarding stage, you can decide how many articles the writer will produce each week.

-Whether you're looking for a blog content writer, an e-commerce writing expert, or a writer familiar with social media marketing, you're sure to find what you need using the tips in this guide.
-Spending time to streamline your writer search ensures you find expert writers that create quality content to drive your business.
+Whether you're looking for a blog content writer, an e-commerce writing expert, academic writing, or a writer familiar with social media marketing, you're sure to find what you need using the tips in this guide.
+Spending time to streamline your writer search ensures you find expert writers that create quality SEO content to drive your business.

-When it comes to content development, a freelance digital content writer is an essential part of any marketing team.
+When it comes to the best content development, a freelance digital content writer is an essential part of any marketing team.
 Remember that creative writing is vastly different from technical writing or blog writing.
 Decide what type of content you want to produce and hire writers that can produce that content.